East Palestine, Ohio, train derailment: Hearings

 On June 22, the NTSB began a two-day public "field hearing" in East Palestine, which included testimony from emergency responders and scientists, and from representatives from Norfolk Southern and their contractors, rail unions, and chemical manufacturers.
-It was the agency's first on-site investigative hearing since a 2017 aircraft crash in Alaska that killed three.
+It was the agency's first on-site investigative hearing since a 2017 small aircraft crash in Alaska.
 The prior evening, residents were given a chance to ask NTSB and other government officials about the investigative process in a community meeting, with many residents expressing support for improvements in rail safety.
-One resident asked why the railroad had not yet conducted a full inspection of the site; an EPA representative said it was "a back and forth process".
-Resident Misti Allison said she particularly appreciated the on-site hearing given how infrequently it is done.

 In October 2023, Norfolk Southern installed a new generation of automated inspection portals on its tracks near East Palestine.
 The portals can quickly spot safety defects on moving trains by taking pictures of every passing locomotive and rail car and then analyzing them with artificial intelligence.
 Norfolk Southern said it expects to have at least a dozen of them installed across its 22-state network in the East by the end of 2024.

 Jason Cox of the Transportation Communications Union testified that since 2019, Norfolk Southern has slashed the number of expert car inspectors it employs, and that it had been exploiting a loophole in Federal regulations by having train crews do a 12-point inspection on railcars instead of the 90 to 105-point checks done by an expert carman.
 He also testified that the defective car had passed through three railyards without being inspected by on-duty qualified personnel.
 He said that the 12-point inspections are "just supposed to be a stopgap to get the freight car to an inspection point", but they were increasingly becoming the primary method across the industry.